- Team UOW uses Electronic Thermostatic Mixing Valves (EMTVs) in the Desert Rose House.

 Dementia: Traditional aesthetic and operational function to assist with longer term memory recognition.
 There is the ability to turn off (at a pre-set time) if forgotten as well as monitor use to determine any exceptions to normal behaviours.
 The handles can also be changed to mimic handles from their younger years, increasing recognition.

 Sensitive Skin: No heat shock to the system when someone is using the washing machine, bathroom sink and shower simultaneously.
-And the temperature can be controlled so you can limit the maximum or the specific temperature you desire.
+And the temperature can be controlled so you can limit the maximum temperature you desire at each fixture.

 Ageing Eyes: System interface lights up, easily displaying the expected temperature of water.